10+ Best Static Site Generators to Create Web Pages for Free

 No code Static Site Generators to Build Entire Websites

-These static site generators do not require coding skills; they provide visual page builders to create dragging and dropping web page elements.
+These static site generators do not require coding skills; they provide visual page builders that allow you to create web page elements by dragging and dropping.

 Brizy Website Builder

-Brizy is one of the best no-code static website generators with various features, including 36+ elements (e.g., accordion, countdown timer, social media icons, tabs, tables widget), custom SEO settings, and clean & optimized code.
+Brizy is one of the best no-code static website generators, offering various features, including 36+ elements (e.g., accordions, countdown timers, social media icons, tabs, and table widgets), custom SEO settings, and clean, optimized code.

 Key Features:

-- Elements – The no-code website builder consists of 30+ elements, such as buttons, maps, galleries, and timelines, to help you design your static web page as accurately as you want.
+• Elements: The no-code website builder comprises over 30 elements, including buttons, maps, galleries, and timelines, to help you design your static web page precisely as you envision it.

-- Generate multi-page static websites – Create unlimited web pages, and Brizy will generate static HTML web pages for all of them.
+• Generate multi-page static websites: Create unlimited web pages, and Brizy will generate static HTML web pages for each one.

-- Optimized code and files – HTML, CSS, and JavaScript files will be optimized and ready to publish on your server.
-All the images will be under the “Assets” folder, and you can locate them easily and even make changes such as compress using an image compressor such as ShortPixel.
+• Optimized code and files: HTML, CSS, and JavaScript files will be optimized and ready to publish on your server.
+All the images will be stored under the “Assets” folder, allowing you to locate them easily and make changes, such as compressing them using an image compressor like ShortPixel.

 Brizy Pricing

 In the Brizy pricing guide, we explained the differences among Brizy plans in detail.
-In brief, the static website generation on Brizy is available on Agency ($69/month) and White Label ($89/month) plans.
+In brief, static website generation is available on Brizy for the Agency ($69/month) and White Label ($89/month) plans.

-Best Static Site Generators to Create Free Web Pages
+Best Static Site Generators to Create Web Pages

 Hugo